-Cheapest Car Insurance Companies in SC for Drivers With Bad Credit
+Average Car Insurance Rates for Drivers With Bad Credit

-Yet another factor that plays a big role in insurance rates is credit score.
+Yet another factor that plays a big role in insurance rates is your credit score.
 Fortunately, credit scores are peaking across the nation, with the average FICO score in the United States being 703 in 2019.
 In South Carolina, the average credit score is 641.
 But even without a stellar credit score, you can still find affordable car insurance in South Carolina.
-The following table shows estimates of what people with bad credit can expect to pay for auto insurance in South Carolina.
+The above table shows estimates of what people with bad credit can expect to pay for auto insurance in South Carolina.

 Some states will put more weight on a credit score than others.
 Assuring you keep a healthy credit score can help lower your insurance premiums throughout your lifetime.

-Cheapest Car Insurance Companies in South Carolina for Seniors
+Average Car Insurance Rates for Seniors

 Other factors that can affect car insurance for seniors include health, driving frequency, driving history and the type of vehicle being driven.